mikefogg/appjelly-backend/API_FUNCTIONALITY_MAP.md

   Authorization: Bearer <clerk_jwt>
   X-App-Slug: ghost
 Body: {
   "voice": "Write like a tech entrepreneur.
 Be concise, inspiring, and forward-thinking.
-Use metaphors from startups and innovation."
+Use metaphors from startups and innovation.", "topics_of_interest": "AI and technology, startup culture, product design" }
-}

-→ Updates the voice field on the connected account
+→ Updates voice and/or topics_of_interest fields
-→ AI will use this voice description in future generations → Maximum 2000 characters
+→ AI uses these in future content generation
+→ Maximum 2000 characters each
 ```

 **Request validation**:
 - `voice`: String, 1-2000 characters, optional
+- `topics_of_interest`: String, 1-2000 characters, optional (for ghost platform)
 - Connection must belong to authenticated user
 - Connection must belong to current app